hosseinhimself/Quinn-Mccluskey/README.md

 # Quinn-Mccluskey
-Quinn-Mccluskey Algortihm for Logic gates
+Quinn-Mccluskey Algortihm for Logic gates.\n
 I did this project for a logic circuit lesson.
 In this project we will include input elements and Dont'Cares.
 And outputs include: